K-theory and index theory on manifolds with a proper Lie group action: Coarse PDO calculus

-Let us compare the latter sum with the integral sum $\sum_i F(x_i)\alpha^2_i$.
-For any $i$, both $F(x_i)$ and $\tilde\nu_i\sigma(x,D)\tilde\nu_i$ are PDOs of order $0$ with compactly supported distributional kernel.
+Let us compare the latter sum with the integral sum $\sum_i \alpha_i F(x_i)\alpha_i$.
+For any $i$, both $\alpha_i F(x_i)\alpha_i$ and $\alpha_i\sigma(x,D)\alpha_i$ are PDOs of order $0$ with compactly supported distributional kernel.
 The difference between their symbols goes to $0$ uniformly in $i$ when the radii of the balls $U_i$ go to $0$ (on our compact piece of $X$).
-Now the assertion follows from the usual norm estimate results: lemma 2.2 and \cite{Hor}, corollary 2.2.3.
+Now the assertion follows from the usual norm estimate results: lemma 2.5 and \cite{Hor}, corollary 2.2.3.

-The definition of a symbol for a properly supported PDO of the H\" ormander class is well known, and this symbol modulo symbols of negative order (called `principal symbol') depends only on the operator modulo operators of negative order (see \cite{Hor}, end of subsection 2.1). \cqfd
+Concerning the definition of a principal symbol for the operators $\F$, we define it as the principal symbol of $\sigma(x,D)$.
+The `principal symbol' depends only on the operator modulo operators of negative order (see \cite{Hor}, end of subsection 2.1). \cqfd

 Finally, a remark about notation.
-In the previous construction we have actually used not the symbol of an operator itself but its Fourier transform.
-If considered point-wise, the usual symbol lives in $C_b(T^*_x(X))=\M(C_0(T^*_x(X)))$, $x\in X$.
-Its Fourier transform lives in its Fourier dual.
+In the previous construction we have actually used not the symbol of an operator but its Fourier transform.